 A gift is basically an invite that the receiver wants, and one that motivates him to install that app.

 Bret brings up a great aspect of gifting: it motivates the user to install your application.
 When someone sends an invitation to one of their friends to use an application, it might not always be clear as to why they should use that application.
 Receiving an invitation in the form of a gift, however, gives that friend several reasons to install your application: to view the gift, to reciprocate the gift and to send similar gifts to their other friends.

-Using Product Planner we can analyze these gifting flows to incorporate them into our own applications:
+Using Product Planner (which has since been discontinued) we can analyze these gifting flows to incorporate them into our own applications:

 Bumper Sticker allows you to send bumper stickers to your friends that are placed on their wall and, if they choose to do so, on their profile.
 These bumper stickers are meant to be a representation of your (or your friend’s) personality or simply to be entertaining.

 Pieces of Flair allows you to send “flair” (buttons) to your friends that can then be displayed on their walls and profiles.
 Pieces of Flair also motivates its current users to send flair to their friends by earning “credits” for each piece of flair that is sent.
 These credits, in turn, can be used to get more pieces of flair.

 (Lil) Green Patch allows you to send plants to your friends to be “grown in their garden”.
 (Lil) Green Patch motivates the environmentalist in you by donating money from its sponsors to save 1 square foot of forest for every 10 friends that receive a plant.